 When it comes to baby monitors, the Platinum Edition of this model of monitor is the Ferrari, Bentley and Rolls Royce combined.
 This award-winning baby monitor enables you to hear, see and communicate with your baby.
-The platinum edition of this sound, movement and video monitor is a highly technical way of ensuring your peace of mind.
+The Angelcare AC1100 is a sound, movement and video monitor that has a highly technical way of ensuring your peace of mind.

 The monitoring system (which actually is a system instead of being only a monitor) is loaded with features to the point that it can be a bit overwhelming trying to understand how it works and get it set up.